chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

       set initial refinement = 3
     end

 Mesh adaptation ``type`` is set to ``kelly``, to allow adaptive refinement at the solid surface.
 This is necessary for simulations of this type because of the prohibitive mesh size required when only uniform refinement is used.
 Setting ``max refinement level = 5`` allows for two levels of adaptive refinement from the uniform ``initial refinement = 3`` defined in the ``mesh`` section.
-The ``frequency = 0`` to ensure that no refinement occurs between time steps, as it is not necessary here.
+The ``frequency = 0`` ensures that no refinement occurs between time steps, as it is not necessary here.

 .. code-block:: text